sibirbil/LESS-R/cran-comments.md

 ### Resubmission

+> \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user... e.g.: SklearnEstimator.Rd

+  "dontrun{}" wrappings are removed.

+### Resubmission

+> * checking Rd line widths ...
+NOTE
+Rd file 'BaseEstimator.Rd':
+  \examples lines wider than 100 characters:

+  The wide line is shortened.

+### Resubmission

 > Please write full names in the "Authors" and "Maintainer" field.

   The maintainer's name is written explicitly as Burhan Ozer Cavdar